Case Study 02 · Real-Time Inquiry Portal · Onity Group

 • 3 prototype rounds before usability testing

-• What I'd do differently: bring engineering into wireframe reviews two weeks earlier, the SLA logic surfaced late
+• What I'd do differently: bring engineering into wireframe reviews two weeks earlier, so that failure happens on paper instead

 Impact on process